webcoyote/mcp-server-motherduck/README.md

 The server uses the following environment variables:

-- `motherduck_token`: Your MotherDuck authentication token (can also be passed via `--token` parameter)
+- `motherduck_token`: Your MotherDuck authentication token
-- `HOME`: Directory used by DuckDB for file operations (if not set, a temporary directory will be created automatically)
+- `HOME`: Directory used by DuckDB for file operations

 ## Troubleshooting